tuledev/ReadMoreLabel/README.md

 [lbContent updateLayout];

-/// listen tap on truncation token event
+/// listen to tap on truncation token event

 [lbContent listenTappedOnTruncationToken:^{
   // do something